entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/hub.md

 - Entando Hub Login: This is an optional login component which can be used in a page’s top navigation.

 ### Micro Services
-A single Spring Boot microservice provides two REST endpoints.
+A single Spring Boot microservice provides two REST endpoints:
-- The first is a backend-for-a-frontend (BFF) service for the Hub UI and contains the various entity APIs
+- The first is a backend-for-a-frontend (BFF) service for the Hub UI and contains the various entity APIs.
-- The second provides methods supporting the Entando App Builder integration (7.0.0+)
+- The second provides methods supporting the Entando App Builder integration (7.0.0+).

 ### Content
 The Hub content bundle includes a custom template and a page preconfigured with the main Hub micro frontends.